Equa1ityPe4ce/Equa1ityPD2Filter/README.md

 _*Change Log*_
 -=-=-=-= V3
+2/22/2021 - Added some Martial Arts item displays on claws.  added all run drop notifications for Char level<40 for prep for new ladder.  also reworked all bases and Class centric bases to work more the way I want.
+Waiting for more info on crafting before I edit the Mag drop lines to make sure that stuff is ready to roll at launch

 2/1/21 3.1.3 Some polish and usined FilterBird to fix some syntax issues

 1/25/2021: 3.1.1 some minor bug fix's and clean some things up